This Is Us Season 2 Episode 17 Recap

 This week thought, it’s all about Déjà (Lyric Ross).

 We flash back to Déjà’s birth.
 Her mom is 16, and her grandma (Déjà’s great-grandmother) is in the hospital with her.
-We never find out exactly where her mum (Déjà’s grandma) is.
-Déjà’s great-grandmother is trying to convince her mum to hold her, and gives her a bit of a talking to about needing to “grow up” now that she’s a mum.
+We never find out exactly where her mom (Déjà’s grandma) is.
+Déjà’s great-grandmother is trying to convince her mom to hold her, and gives her a bit of a talking to about needing to “grow up” now that she’s a mom.

 Advertisement

-Soon after, Déjà’s great-grandmother suffers a heart attack, leaving Déjà and her mum on their own.
+Soon after, Déjà’s great-grandmother suffers a heart attack, leaving Déjà and her mom on their own.
 We instantly see how much this throws them for a loop.

 Advertisement